 5. DO TALK TO A BOARD CERTIFIED ATTORNEY.
 You need to understand your rights.
 A Jacksonville board certified divorce lawyer is the best person to answer all of your questions during this period of transition.
 Finding that budget attorney to just "type up the papers" can do a great deal of harm to your case.
 The reason that the price is so low is often because that attorney lacks the experience to understand all of the things that can go wrong and haunt you later.

 6. DO NOT SIGN ANYTHING THAT YOU DO NOT UNDERSTAND.
-My office, and some other board certified Jacksonville divorce lawyers, offer free consultations.
+My office, and some other board certified Jacksonville divorce lawyer, offer free consultations.
 There is no reason to not get some free advice about your case.
 If you sign something, you may be stuck with it and your lawyer may not be able to fix it later.
 Some people always want to avoid conflict, save money, or think they understand the deal that they are making.
 There is no shame in asking for help.
 This is especially important in a military divorce.

 7. DO NOT SNOOP.
 Florida is a "no-fault" divorce state.
 That means, for the most part, that even if your spouse had 100 affairs, it is not going to mean very much to the Judge in terms of how the financial or child issues in your divorce are decided.
 Scouring the other person's email, text messages, phone bills, or social network pages probably is just going to lead to something that is going to hurt you more, not help you in Court.